“That feeling of freedom, open highways of possibilities, has kind of been lost to materialism and marketing.” - Sheryl Crow

 4. Sex is the ultimate goal.

 Sex is best enjoyed and brings the greatest fulfillment in a committed relationship.
-For marketers to esteem it in any other light is painful for me to watch—especially with two 10-year olds in the room.
+For marketers to esteem it in any other light is painful for me to watch—especially with two young children in my home.
 My hope is that both of them—and society—will grow to appreciate all the beauty and value and perspective that women bring into our world.
 Marketers that seek to sell their products using women as objects of sex to be conquered are degrading to both males and females.
-I am not expecting the trend to end anytime soon, but Axe Body Spray, Gildan, Fiat, and GoDaddy stand out among the worst offenders last night.
+I am not expecting the trend to end anytime soon, but Axe Body Spray, Fiat, and GoDaddy stand out as some of the worst offenders.